etienne-martin/WebCrypto.swift/README.md

 # WebCrypto.swift
-One Paragraph of project description goes here.
-All methods are asynchronous, runs on a seperate tread as the application.
-Leverages the Javascript WebCrypto API.
+The original [CryptoJS.swift](https://github.com/etienne-martin/CryptoJS.swift) library was developed in 2015 as a need to share the same cryptography between a swift application and a web app.
+Time as past and CryptoJS now suffers serious performance issues when compared to the newly released javascript WebCrypto API.
+This project will leverages the power of this new API while keeping backwards compatiblity with [CryptoJS.swift](https://github.com/etienne-martin/CryptoJS.swift).
+All the methods are now asynchronous and runs on a seperate tread as the application.

+## Performance

+Faster than.

 ## Usage